Zambezi - The Thundering River

-Compared to its fellow Alpine summits, the Oetscher is not very high: in fact, less than 2,000 metres.
-But among the gentle slopes of western Lower Austria, it really is a giant, with shoulders broad enough to bear the last of the Alps' virgin forests, the country's coldest plateau where temperatures fall to -50 degrees, the oldest trees in all of Austria, and its very own Grand Canyon, the «Tormäuer».
-Yet in making access difficult for human settlers, the gentle giant has succeeded in protecting its primary fauna.
-The capercaillie - rare in other parts of Europe - still make their home in the coniferous forests, while snow grouse roam above the tree-line.
-Hawks lie in wait, while otters hunt in the brooks.
-Even the brown bear has found refuge on the Oetscher's mountain sides.
+Compared to its fellow Alpine summits, the Oetscher is not very high: in fact, less than 2,000 meters.
+But among the gentle slopes of western Lower Austria, it really is a giant, with shoulders broad enough to bear the last of the Alps'virgin forests.
+It has the country's coldest plateau where temperatures fall to -50 degrees, the oldest trees in all of Austria, and its very own Grand Canyon, the «Tormauer».
+In making access difficult for human settlers, the gentle giant has succeeded in protecting its primary fauna.
+The capercaillie -rare in other parts of Europe -still make their home in the coniferous forests, while snow grouse roam above the tree-line.
+Hawks lie in wait, and otters hunt in the brooks.
+Even the brown bear has found refuge on the Oetscher's Mountainsides.

 Gene Pool of the Alps - Alpine Zoo Innsbruck

 The Alpine Zoo Innsbruck is unique in many ways.
 Situated at 750 metres above sea level, it is regarded as Europe's highest-altitude zoo.
 It covers approximately 4 hectares and, with 150 different species, is home to the world's most complete collection of alpine animals.
 This makes it purely a themed zoo, where only animals from the alpine area are kept and displayed - there are no lions, elephants or giraffes here.
 The film concentrates above all on the zoo's dedicated and highly specialised breeding and resettlement projects.
 Absolute rarities that worldwide are only kept in the Tyrolean alpine zoo are also presented.
 The documentary shows in an entertaining way how fascinating Austria's nature, its exploration and preservation are.